-Dex is a calm, gentle dog that is very easy to live with.
-He truly has an “off switch”.
+Dex was a calm, gentle dog that was very easy to live with.
+He truly had an “off switch”.
 Even as a young puppy he would happily lie at my feet while I worked at the computer.

-Dex is polite and extremely biddable.
-He’s also an “informer.”
-He let’s me know when something’s wrong.
+Dex was polite and extremely biddable, and also an “informer.”
+He let me know when something was wrong.
 Do you recall how TV Lassie would tell her owner “Timmy’s fallen down the well”?
-Dex is like that.
-He will let me know if an animal is someplace it shouldn’t be or doing something naughty.
+Dex was like that.
+He will let me know if an animal was someplace it shouldn’t be or doing something naughty.

-He has a low-key herding drive around the poultry and a keen instinct to nurture animals.
-This makes him an ideal dog to have around birds and other small livestock.
-That said, he is fearless when asked to move cattle out of an area they are not meant to be.
-He herds in very upright, loose-eyed manner.
+He had a low-key herding drive around the poultry and a keen instinct to nurture animals.
+This made him an ideal dog to have around birds and other small livestock.
+That said, he was fearless when asked to move cattle out of an area they were not meant to be.
+He herded in very upright, loose-eyed manner.

-When given a job such as, “Get the chickens out of the garden”, he prefers to figure it out by himself rather than receive a lot of instruction from me.
-And he will often do it differently than I expected!
+When given a job such as, “Get the chickens out of the garden”, he preferred to figure it out by himself rather than receive a lot of instruction from me.
+And he often did it differently than I expected!

-He is a fiendish hunter of voles and gophers.
-Once he starts digging he usually gets one.
-Dex is a loud and protective watchdog, wary of strangers until he gets to know them.
-I really appreciate this trait especially when we’re working in remote parts of the ranch.
+He was a fiendish hunter of voles and gophers and a loud and protective watchdog, wary of strangers until he got to know them.
+I really appreciate this trait especially when working in remote parts of the ranch.

-Dex is the quintessential “English shadow” staying close to my side throughout the day.
-He is happiest when he can be working alongside his people.
+Dex was the quintessential “English shadow” staying close to my side throughout the day.
 In the old days, he would have been the kind of dog that followed the kids to school.
-I rarely have to call him to me.
-He is always in tune to where I am.
+I rarely had to call him to me.
+He was always in tune to me.

-He is a dark shaded-sable (not a tri-color), MDR1 normal/normal, UKC registered.
-Dex has been raised on a modified raw food diet and with minimal vaccines.
-His health is excellent.
+A dark shaded-sable (not a tri-color), MDR1 normal/normal, UKC registered.
+Dex was raised on a modified raw food diet and with minimal vaccines.